ML-Tudor/ML-Tudor/README.md

 - AI Accelerated Scientific Discovery: Integrate and leverage federal scientific datasets with advanced AI platforms to train scientific foundation models, automate research, and accelerate breakthroughs.
 Our system enables hypothesis testing with automated reseach workflows for rapid discovery and AI driven breakthroughs.
 - Collaborative Innovation: Results are built on top of partnerships with national labs, universities, private sector, and existing federal infrastructure.
 - Security & Energy Dominance: Ensured robust cybersecurity, data protection, and tech sovereignty, especially in strategic sectors like energy and national security.
 - Workforce Productivity: Deploy AI solutions that increase workforce effectiveness and multiply the return on investment.
-Commited to transparent reporting of scientific advances with prototypes that drive results.
+Committed to transparent reporting of scientific advances with prototypes that drive results.
 - Global Leadership: Build technology that strengthens America’s strategic edge and supports its aspiration for global dominance in AI and high performance computing.

-We provide
+We provide a bridge between government datasets and commercial grade AI applications
+- Our platform operationalizes AI by transforming federal datasets into actionable intelligence for national science challenges.
 - ML consulting, platform and tool development for scientific foundation models that can injest and reason over large scale datasets.
 - Retrieval Augmented Generation (RAG) systems, document understanding, and modern semantic search.
-- Secure, government ready deployments and production ML pipelines to maximize public benefit while protecting IP through clear licensing and commercialization pathways.
+- Secure, government ready deployments and exclusive policy intelligence pipelines to maximize public benefit while protecting IP through clear licensing and commercialization pathways.
 - Research collaboration with academic and national lab partners for cooperative R&D agreements, data partnerships, and model sharing frameworks.

 Highlights